Irene-Li/AnharmonicIce/README.md

 ### mapping.py
 For mapping Z* and electronic permittivity over vibrational normal modes

-### protondisorder.py
+### groundstate.py
-For sampling electron permittities over different proton orders
+For comparing the ground state permittivities of different proton orders

 ### Sampling.py
 Classes for Monte Carlo sampling over castep outputs to be used in efield.py and density.py